wp-plugins/advanced-access-manager/readme.txt

 Tested up to: 3.9
 Stable tag: 2.5.2

-Graphic interface to manage Access control to your Front-end and Back-end
+The enhanced easy-to-use tool for access control to your backend and frontend.

 == Description ==